AdobeDocs/experience-platform.en/help/edge-network-server-api/sla-slt.md

 The service level commitment described above does not apply to any unavailability or performance issues caused by the following events:

 * Factors outside of our reasonable control, including Internet access or related problems beyond Adobe’s infrastructure.
-* Any misuse of the Experience Edge Network API, as defined by the limits outlined below.
+* Any misuse of the [!DNL Server API], as defined by the limits outlined below.

 ## Service limits